 - Head to Franciacorta for sparkling wine tasting

-Need help planning your Milan itinerary?
+Need help planning your Italy trip?
 We specialize in just that!
-Read a little about our concierge and itinerary planning services here.
+Read about our concierge and itinerary planning services here.
 When you're ready, send us an email at email@example.com or fill out this quick survey and we'll get right back to you!

 More Milan On Salt & Wind